Psylicium/Wishably/README.md

 * 2017/09/22: _Version 2.1_
 	- __Fixed:__ I noticed some bugs when running the app on a local server, and they should be gone now.
+	- __Changed:__ Changed some settings for global variables and stuff...

 * 2017/09/14: _Version 2.0_
 	- __Added:__ Frontend administration for basic database operations